Skip to main content

 #10.
 Crown Royale

-What I'd target: Kaboom, Rookie Silhouettes, and the sharpest low-numbered die-cuts or autograph parallels.
+Key cards / lanes: Kaboom, Rookie Silhouettes, prime Silhouettes, and low-numbered die-cut or autograph parallels.

 Final Thoughts